List of The Mummy franchise characters

 The following is a selected list of characters who have appeared throughout The Mummy film series and its spin-off series The Scorpion King.
 Main and minor characters are included.

 Main characters

 Richard "Rick" O'Connell

-Richard "Rick" O'Connell (Brendan Fraser) is the main character in The Mummy films.
-He is an American adventurer, treasure hunter, highly decorated veteran of WW1 (Knight of Legion of Honor, Médaille Militaire, Croix de Guerre) a former Captain of the French Foreign Legion.
+Richard "Rick" O'Connell (portrayed by Brendan Fraser) is the main character in The Mummy films.
+He is an American adventurer, treasure hunter, highly decorated veteran of WW1 (Knight of Legion of Honor, Médaille Militaire, and Croix de Guerre) a former Captain of the French Foreign Legion.